 - A detailed timeline with anticipated completion dates for the project.

-- A detailed budget and explanation of how the funding and other support provided by CZM or other project partners will ensure success of the project.
+- A detailed budget and explanation of how the funding and technical assistance provided by CZM and other project partners will ensure success of the project.
 Applicants are encouraged to match at least 25% of the total project cost with in-kind services and/or cash, but it is not required.

 - The name of a qualified individual who will serve as the local project manager and point of contact, along with resumes for the local project manager and other staff who will work on the project.

 - Support letters from all relevant local boards, departments, commissions, and other partners that include their commitment to participate in the project as necessary.

 For more information or general programmatic questions, please contact the grant program staff.
 CZM can also provide feedback on potential projects prior to the release of the next RFR.
 Please contact the grant program staff and the CZM Regional Coordinator for your community for project technical assistance (email is the preferred contact method):